H2020-IPM-Decisions/UserProvisionService/README.md

 ***
 **NOTE**
-This docker build image doesn't include the "PostreSQL" database.
+This docker build image doesn't include the "PostgreSQL" database.
 ***

 Remember to change the **EXPOSE** ports in the `Dockerfile` if the default ports are taken (80 and 443).